Modern Slavery Statement

 Risk and response

-The Group considers that the risk that slavery and human trafficking is taking place within its business or supply chain is low and has uncovered no evidence to indicate otherwise.
-The Group will act immediately to redress any matter that indicates that this sort of activity is taking place.
+Indivior considers that the risk that slavery and human trafficking is taking place within its business or supply chain is low and has uncovered no evidence to indicate otherwise.
+Indivior will act immediately to redress any matter that indicates that this sort of activity is taking place.

-The Directors and senior management of Indivior are ultimately responsible for;
+The Directors and Executive Committee of Indivior are ultimately responsible for;

 - Implementing this statement;

 - Providing adequate resources and investment to minimize the risk of slavery and human trafficking taking place within the business or its supply chain;

-- Ensuring that the Group’s approach is regularly reviewed; and
+- Ensuring Indivior’s approach is regularly reviewed; and

-- Ensuring that the commitments outlined in this statement are adhered to.
+- Ensuing that the commitments outlined in this statement are adhered to.

 Review, publication and feedback

 This statement will be reviewed and published annually.
-Indivior welcomes feedback from any of its stakeholders concerning this statement.
-This can be submitted to us by applying the contact details on the Group’s website (www.indivior.com).
+Indivior welcomes feedback from any of its stakeholders concerning this statement and its approach to the issues that It addresses.
+This can be submitted to us through the contact details provided on the Indivior global website (www.indivior.com).

 This statement was approved by the Nomination & Governance Committee, a committee of the Board of Directors of Indivior PLC, on May 6, 2021.